Adults 60 Plus

 Homebound Visitiation and Communion - A group of volunteers regularly visit homebound members throughout the year.
 This ministry provides a way for our homebound members to stay connected with the community even though they are unable to physically attend church.
 Reserve elders also are able to administer Communion

-Friday Fellowship program is open to all adults 60 plus in the Dallas community and offers a variety of educational, entertaining and cultural opportunities.
-Activities are held at 9:30 am every Friday morning and all are welcome to participate.
-Most of the classes and activities are free and open to both members and non-members.
-The program or featured speaker starts at 11 am and is followed by lunch at 11:45 am.
+Friday Fellowship is open to all Adults 60 Plus in the Dallas community and offers a variety of educational, cultural, and entertainment opportunities.
+Activities are held at 9:15 am every Friday morning and all are welcome to participate.
 Lunch is $10.
-To RSVP for lunch call 214-525-4151 by noon on the Thursday preceding the Friday program.
+To RSVP for lunch call 214-525-4367 by noon on the Thursday preceding the Friday program.

 Schedule of Events